orsonteodoro/gcf2/README.md

 and FEATURES="${FEATURES} binpkg-logs" then grepping them can help discover which packages need a per-package retpoline or which package needs an -fno-plt or -fopt-info-vec removal scripts.

-[3] If you have a clang package, you need to add a
-${CATEGORY}/${PN} disable-fopt-info.conf  row to disable fopt-info since this is only a GCC only flag.

-[4] Not all packages can successfully use LTO.
-A remove-lto.conf has been provided to remove the flag for select packages.
-Due to the heavy time and memory cost, only ThinLTO will be used.

 ----